 Network marketing is a way to make money living in a skoolie.
 However, like building and monetizing a blog, it is going to take some time.

 This is not your starting the job on Monday and collecting a paycheck on Friday.
 It typically takes a year or longer to develop your business before you are making residual income.

 This job like building a blog though is a great business to start while you are planning your life living and traveling in a skoolie.

 Do the groundwork now, so when the time comes that you have built your bus and are ready to hit the road, you can be making those bills.

 Work in a location for a little while, then move on to a different part of the country.
 Maybe following 70 degrees.
+See how we follow 70s degrees while traveling.
 Living and working in a part of the country where it always feels like Spring sounds pretty good.

 Traveling nurses make very good money.
 That is in part because there is a shortage of registered and specialized nurses in the United States.

 On top of that, if you are open to being a traveling nurse, you can sometimes double your normal salary to work in a location where this is a shortage of qualified nurses.
 Make money living in a skoolie, love your job, and travel at the same time!

 It’s not just confined to nurses either.
 There are several healthcare-related fields where a traveling gig is an option to make good money while living in a skoolie.